-The New Hampshire Supreme Court has approved a registration process for news media organizations and individuals who regularly use video and audio equipment or still photography in the state courts.
+The New Hampshire Supreme Court approved a registration process for news media organizations and individuals who regularly use video and audio equipment or still photography in the state courts.
 Registered news media organizations and individuals have access to courtrooms statewide.
 See Guidelines/Definitions

 Registration by a media organization covers all individuals working on behalf of that organization.
 See News Media Registration Form

 - All representatives of registered news organizations, and registered individuals, will have access to courtrooms statewide but must check in at the clerk’s office to give the court notice of their intent to record or photograph all or part of that day’s proceedings.